 May 04, 2022 5 min read

-Taxes, that big ugly word that stresses everyone out.
-Uncle Sam is on time, every time when it comes to getting his cut of your hard earned cash.
-So let’s break down how taxes actually work and what you need to know.
+Consider this your beginner’s guide to understanding taxes and what they mean for you.
+Taxes are that big ugly word that stresses everyone out.
+Uncle Sam is always on time– whenever it comes to getting his cut of your hard-earned cash.
+So let’s break down how taxes work and what you need to know.

 Let’s start with who you have to pay.
-There are two main tax returns you need to file, your federal tax returns and your state tax return.
+There are two main tax returns that you need to file– your federal tax return & your state tax return.

 Federal Taxes are your “rent”, the fee you pay for living in the US.
 You get to use the services provided in this county and the government gets a check to cover social programs, infrastructure (roadways and schools), Medicare, national parks, prisons, etc.

-State taxes are the pay where you play tax.
+State taxes are the pay where you pay tax.
 Every state has a unique tax structure.
-States have Income tax or sales tax or both!
-It’s important to understand the tax structure where you live, since we have 50 states to discuss.
+States have an Income tax or sales tax or both!
+It’s essential to understand the tax structure where you live since we have 50 states to discuss.
 I'd be happy to do a video going through the tax structure by state, comment below if you’d like to see this!

 Now that we know the basic returns that need to be filed.
 Let’s talk about the Federal tax structure in the US and how it works.

-This is the tax chart for 2022, these tax rates will apply to the tax returns filed on April 2023.
+This is the tax chart for 2022, these tax rates will apply to the tax returns filed in April 2023.
 This specific chart is for people filing as single filers (not married).